Going Beyond Keto: Low Net Carb Options Get Pizza Lovers in the Door—Three Trends to Watch

 - “keto-friendly pizza” (1,000 searches per month)

 Ardent Mills Net Carb Flour Blends replace conventional flour options to help you make outstanding low net carb baked goods with a taste and texture that consumers love.
-Each flour blend is non-GMO project verifiable, keto-certifiable, and dairy-free; has no added sugar; and is made from uniquely blended grains, resulting in pizza crust, breadsticks, and breading that can help you meet consumer preferences for taste, texture, and nutrition.
+Each flour blend is non-GMO project verifiable, keto-certifiable, and dairy-free; has no added sugar; and is made from uniquely blended grains, resulting in breads, buns, tortillas, pizza crust, breadsticks, and breading that can help you meet consumer preferences for taste, texture, and nutrition.

 Carb-Conscious Foodservice Options Explode on the Scene

-Foodservice organizations looking to court new customers (and build sustained customer loyalty) should keep top of mind that consumers can make low carb and keto-friendly “pizza” options at home, replacing the crust with alternatives like chicken, bacon, ground beef, and cheese.
+Foodservice organizations looking to attract new customers (and build sustained customer loyalty) should keep top of mind that consumers can make low carb and keto-friendly “pizza” options at home, replacing the crust with alternatives like cauliflower, chicken, bacon, and cheese.
 As such, foodservice providers that can master a low net carb crust made of real grains have a lot to offer customers who crave a more traditional texture and mouthfeel, like the unique grain combination offered by one of Ardent Mills Net Carb Flour Blends.

 Learn more about creating the perfect crust at Ardent Mills’ Pizza Hub.